kevin218/Eureka/docs/source/ecf.rst

 For standard numpy functions, this can be one or more (separated by commas) of the following:
 [batman_tr, batman_ecl, sinusoid_pc, expramp, polynomial, step, xpos, ypos, xwidth, ywidth, GP].
 For theano-based differentiable functions, this can be one or more of the following:
-[starry, expramp, polynomial, step, xpos, ypos, xwidth, ywidth], where starry replaces both the batman_tr and batman_ecl models and offers a more complicated phase variation model than sinusoid_pc.
+[starry, sinusoid_pc, expramp, polynomial, step, xpos, ypos, xwidth, ywidth], where starry replaces both the batman_tr and batman_ecl models and offers a more complicated phase variation model than sinusoid_pc that accounts for eclipse mapping signals.

 manual_clip
 '''''''''''